ingonyama-zk/icicle/docs/docs/icicle/primitives/sumcheck.md

 There are some limitations / assumptions to the Sumcheck implementation.

 - The maximum size of the polynomials (number of evaluations = $2^n$) depends on the number of polynomials and memory size of the device (e.g. CPU/GPU) used.
-For 4 polynomials one should expects that a GPU equiped with 24GB of memory can run Sumcheck with polynomials of size up to $2^{29}$.
+For 4 polynomials one should expects that a GPU equipped with 24GB of memory can run Sumcheck with polynomials of size up to $2^{29}$.
 - The polynomial size must be of size which is a power of 2.